ministryofjustice/security-guidance/docs/it-incident-management-policy.md

 **POL.ITSEC.018:**

-An IT system which has a significant compromise \(Medium or High impact, see [here](#categorisation-of-incidents) \) **must be** reported to the system Accreditor and a review of that system's risk assessment and accreditation must be conducted.
+An IT system which has a significant compromise \(Medium or High impact, refer [here](#categorisation-of-incidents) \) **must be** reported to the system Accreditor and a review of that system's risk assessment and accreditation must be conducted.

 **POL.ITSEC.019:**